martin-p-bauer/2018_JWP/Part2.md

 In that context, there is no further need to develop one-to-one interfaces and less risk to make errors when using external data.

-Semantics, metadata (data about data meaning) and ontology (extension of metadata with data context/environment) definition can bring a valuable solution, since it provides a generic representation of a system and its data.
+Semantics, metadata (what is the data, i.e. data about data) and ontology (extension of metadata with data context/environment) definition can bring a valuable solution, since it provides a generic representation of a system and its data.
 It also defines a common and abstracted sub-layer above the services and platforms definition.

 > Explain the term "ontology"
 > What layers do we have?
 What is an abstracted sub-layer in this context?
 What "services and platform" definition?

 Semantics interoperability thus enable the sharing of data across systems, avoiding the definition of a new common data model every time two different systems need to exchange information or the costly misinterpretation of data received from an external system.

 As already aforementioned, one of the first interoperability levels to take care of is at informational level, i.e. at data and semantic level.
 It is mandatory to address since it allows data heterogeneity management, both within a single platform and even across platforms (provided that the data model becomes a unified / standardized one).
-One good example of that is the Bluetooth LE GATT (Low Energy Generic Attributes) profile that has been standardized by the Bluetooth Special Interest Group (SIG) since it provides common standardized metadata for describing any Bluetooth LE devices and its services.
-Adopted by a good number of device makers, it is thus enabling devices interoperability [https://www.bluetooth.com/specifications/gatt].
+OOne good example of that is the Bluetooth LE GATT (Low Energy Generic Attributes) profile that has been standardized by the Bluetooth Special Interest Group (SIG).
+Indeed, GATT offers common standardized Profiles, associated with a simple and extensible semantic (descriptors for attributes, and characteristics for values) for generically describing any Bluetooth devices in term of: use case and services provided, roles, general behaviours and characteristics.
+A BLE Device thus offers a generic Profile that is made of one or multiple services, provided by the device and described by standardized descriptors and characteristics.
+Adopted by a good number of Bluetooth device makers, it is thus enabling Bluetooth devices/service/data interoperability [https://www.bluetooth.com/specifications/gatt].

 > Why is Bluetooth LE GATT a good example?
 Does it fit with the example that comes later?
 Can we better align?